Oleksandriia: Recent history

 Until 18 July 2020, Oleksandriia was designated as a city of oblast significance and belonged to Oleksandriia Municipality.
 It was the administrative center of Oleksandriia Raion even though it did not belong to the raion.
 As part of the administrative reform of Ukraine, which reduced the number of raions of Kirovohrad Oblast to four, Oleksandriia Municipality was merged into Oleksandriia Raion.

-On 15 April 12022, at 10:26 p.m., two missiles hit the infrastructure of the city's airport.
+On 15 April 2022, at 10:26 p.m., two Russian missiles hit the infrastructure of the city's airport.

+In 2023, on Independence Day, the Memorial Alley of those killed in the Russo-Ukrainian war opened.

+Population

+Language

+Distribution of the population by native language according to the 2001 census:

+Geography

 Climate

-Climate of Oleksandriia is classified as humid continental (Köppen classification: Dfb).
-Winter is cold and mild.
-Summer is hot.
-Coldest month is January (average temperature -5 °C), hottest month is July (average temperature 21.5 °C).
+The climate of Oleksandriia is classified as humid continental (Köppen classification: Dfb).
+Winters are cold and mild, while summers are hot.
+January is usually the coldest month (average temperature -5 °C), its hottest month is July (average temperature 21.5 °C).
 With no dry season, winters are snowy and summers are rainy.
-The wettest month is June (66 mm), the driest is March (30 mm).
-Average annual precipitation is 526 mm.
+Its wettest month is June (66 mm), its driest is March (30 mm), with an average annual precipitation of 526 mm.

 Places of interest

 A popular place to visit in the town is Oleksandriia's square, known as Soborna Square ("Соборна площа").